Joyce Banda: 2025 presidential candidacy

 On 23 June 2025 the People’s Party National Executive Committee unanimously endorsed Banda as its presidential candidate for the 2025 Malawian general election.
 Announcing her bid in Lilongwe, she argued that “Malawi is at a crossroads and needs a new vision centred on youth employment and women’s economic empowerment.”

 Her campaign—branded “A New Malawi for the Youth Initiatives (A.Ma.Y.I.)”—highlights free secondary education, mobile health clinics, anti-corruption reforms and youth entrepreneurship as its core pillars.
 She lost to Peter Mutharika.

 Joyce Banda Foundation

-Before becoming vice-president, she was the founder and CEO of the Joyce Banda Foundation for better Education, a charitable foundation that assists Malawian children and orphans through education.
+Before becoming vice-president, she was the founder and CEO of the Joyce Banda Foundation, a charitable foundation that assists Malawian children and orphans through education.
 It is a complex of primary and secondary schools in the Chimwankhunda area of Blantyre.
-It includes an orphan care center that consists of six centres and 600 children.
+It includes an orphan care centre that consists of six centres and 600 children.
 It also assists the surrounding villages by providing micro-credit to 40 women and 10 youth groups.
 It provided seeds to over 10,000 farmers and has provided other donations.
 The foundation has constructed four clinics in four of the 200 villages it assists.
 The foundation also assists in rural development.
 It has a partnership with the Jack Brewer Foundation, a global development foundation founded by NFL star, Jack Brewer.